JSBmanD/docs/pages/emails/leanplum.md

 1. <notranslate>**URL path:**</notranslate> If you use the path of your web URL as your  `$deeplink_path` value, or any other deep link value, then the configuration will automatically take the path of the URL and put it in deep link data.
 1. <notranslate>**Full URL:**</notranslate> If you use the full web URL as your `$deeplink_path` value, or any other deep link value, then the configuration will take the entire URL and put it in deep link data.

+[block:callout]
+{
+  "type": "protip",
-!!! protip "Host deep link data for more than just emails"
-    The Branch [Quick Link creator](/getting-started/creating-links/dashboard/) also scrapes your web URL for deep link data to make link creation even easier.
-[Hosting Deep Link Data](/getting-started/hosted-deep-link-data/guide/) on your website will make using Branch products easier in future.
+  "title": "Host deep link data for more than just emails", "body": "The Branch [Quick Link creator](/getting-started/creating-links/dashboard/) also scrapes your web URL for deep link data to make link creation even easier.
+[Hosting Deep Link Data](/getting-started/hosted-deep-link-data/guide/) on your website will make using Branch products easier in future."
+}
+[/block]

 #### Deep linking settings for email